Marohn-Group/mmodel/docs/ref_handler.rst

 The number of times a value is used in the graph is initialized with MemData object.
 Each time a key is accessed (used as input for a node), the object calculates the remaining number.
 If it is zero (no longer needed for the sequent nodes), the value of the key is deleted.
-The behavior has small overhead and reduces peak memory usage.
+The behavior has a very small overhead and reduces peak memory usage.

 .. autosummary::